yegor256/takes/README.md

 ## RsXembly

-Here is how you generate an XML page using [Xembly](http://www.xembly.org):
+Here is how to generate an XML page using [Xembly](http://www.xembly.org):

 ```java
 Response response = new RsXembly(